sberthol/openig-cidemo/README.md

 wish to use an ingress even for dev branches, so you get the root context with no url prefix.

+See openig/README.md for more information on the sample IG configuration

 # Git branching model

 The branching model is: